10 Stocks to Buy as They Ride a Coronavirus Tailwind

 Perhaps no other retailer has received as much interest during this crisis as Costco (NASDAQ:COST).
 When Covid-19 started making headway at home, people bum rushed their local Costco stores to stock up on the essentials.
 But I think Home Depot (NYSE:HD) will start to get some love.
 Though HD stock – like so many others –saw red in March, the underlying company is a vital cog in our communities.

 If you think about it, Home Depot is like the U.S. Postal Service.
 Through hurricanes, earthquakes and other Acts of God, Home Depot is open to serve the core needs of the public.
-Once people go through their 800 gallons of mayonnaise, they’ll realize that home renovations don’t wait for pandemics.
+Once people go through their 800 gallons of mayonnaise, they’ll realize that home repairs and emergencies don’t wait for pandemics.

-Whether it’s light bulbs that need replacing or a smoke detector that won’t shut up, Home Depot has got your back.
-Therefore, this is a great time to consider HD stock.
+True, HD stock dipped substantially lower following its first-quarter earnings report.
+This might be an overreaction from Wall Street.
+While coronavirus-related costs dragged earnings, sales were higher than expected.
+That’s the most important component to focus on since almost every company will take a profitability hit this year.

 Dynatrace (DT)